-Today’s blog comes from Fama’s Head of Customer Success, Wendy Halson, who has helped numerous Fortune 500 companies figure out how to implement a digital background screening strategy within their organization.
+Today’s blog comes from Fama’s VP of Customer Success, Wendy Halson, who has helped numerous Fortune 500 companies figure out how to implement a digital background screening strategy within their organization.
 In this blog, Wendy discusses how digital screening workflows can help your company mitigate employee risk with reduced logistical overhead—even when your company is hiring at scale.

 For many organizations, online screening has become central to successful talent acquisition.
 Shown to identify high-risk behaviors and save some of the world’s biggest brands from the headlines you’ll never see, online screening has become a new frontier of employee risk management.
 However, it is often an entirely new part of the hiring process, and can introduce significant operational hurdles, especially if your company is hiring at scale.